veillette/opticsTextbook/content/Chap05Interference/InterferenceCoherence.md

 \mathcal{E}_{2\parallel} \end{pmatrix}.
 \end{align*}
 ```
-This is always possible, whether the fields are polarised or randomly polarised.
+This is always possible, whether the fields are polarized or randomly polarized.
 Then {eq}`eq.interpol1` becomes

 ```{math}
 \begin{align*}